Spinny2005/Spinny2005/README.md

 **`Programming stupid shit to keep myself entertained`**

-I make dumb videogames on graphing calculators, program LEDs that blind you if you stare to long, and set shit on fire.
+I make dumb videogames on graphing calculators, program LEDs that blind you if you stare too long, and set shit on fire.
 If anyone has any suggestion for a stupid program I should make let me know.
 Programming stupid shit is way better than paying attention in school.

 <p align="left">